 Stocks, bonds retreat after Trump says Iran MOU 'is over'

-Market Reactions and Expert Commentary on Iran MOU Developments
+Market Reactions and Expert Analysis

-LONDON/NEW YORK, July 8 (Reuters) - Oil surged and stocks and bonds dropped on Wednesday, after U.S. President Donald Trump said the memorandum of understanding that had provided a framework for the ceasefire with Iran "was over" after the two sides traded attacks overnight.
+LONDON/NEW YORK, July 8 (Reuters) - Oil surged and stocks and bonds dropped on Wednesday, after U.S. President Donald Trump said the memorandum of understanding that provided a framework for the ceasefire with Iran "was over" after the two sides traded attacks overnight.

 COMMENTS:

-Oil Price Movements and Market Sentiment
+Oil Price Trends and Market Response

 "What is interesting to me is the action of oil prices.
 Oil prices have been on a downward trend...
 With OPEC coming in and adding more oil to the market, the potential for oil is to go lower and that really takes one of the biggest worries off the table...
 When I hear that the ceasefire is off, I think it's a more muted reaction than the market would have put on than even just maybe four weeks ago, six weeks ago, eight weeks ago."